initialxy/initialxy-points/docs/PRD.md

 - As a parent, I want to create tasks for my children so that they can earn points.
 - As a parent, I want to define rewards and their point values so that my children know what they can earn.
 - As a parent, I want to see all children's points so that I can track their progress.
+- As a parent, I can manually add or deduct my children's points
+- As a parent, I need to approve or reject task completions and reward redemptions.

 ### 3.2 Child User Stories
 - As a child, I want to see my tasks and earn points by completing them.
 - As a child, I want to see my points so that I know how many rewards I can get.
+- As a child, I want to mark my task as completed for rewards upon getting approved by a parent
 - As a child, I want to redeem points for rewards and get parent approval.

 ## 4. Technical Requirements